seho0808/legacy_blog/ml/embedding_keras.md

 Let's say $X_1$ is the first input to train.
 Assume $X_1$ is one-hot-encoded.
 Weight matrix will be initialized with random variables, but the dimension will be what we specify it to be.
 For example, since $X_1$, the input matrix, has input dimension of 2x3, weight matrix has to have 3x"something" dimension.
-We specify the "something" part by `model.add(tf.keras.layers.Embedding(3, something, input_length=10))` If we want the something to be 5, which maps a 3 dimension bag of words one-hot-encoded matrix to that of a 5 dimension, this would make the weights multiplied in the Embedding Layer to be of size 3x5.
+If we want the "something" to be 5, which maps a 3 dimension bag of words one-hot-encoded matrix to that of a 5 dimension, this would make the weights multiplied in the Embedding Layer to be of size 3x5.

 $$X_1 = \begin{bmatrix}